Biennale College Cinema – Eighth Edition

 • To promote and support the production of 2 International audiovisual work longer than 60 minutes, whether it be feature-length films or transmedia project, at the conclusion of a one year long series of activities that both involve and promote all the professional figures in the filmmaking process.

-La Biennale di Venezia already achieves these goals by supporting productions in the Dance, Music and Theatre departments.
+La Biennale already achieves these goals by supporting productions in the Dance, Music and Theatre departments.

-Biennale College – Cinema is supported by Ministero dei beni e delle attività culturali e del turismo.
+Biennale College – Cinema, is supported by Ministero per i beni e le attività culturali.

-Biennale College – Cinema is held for the seventh consecutive year in academic collaboration with IFP in New York and the TorinoFilmLab.
+Biennale College – Cinema is held for the eighth consecutive year in academic collaboration with IFP in New York and the TorinoFilmLab.

 International selection process to select up to 9 microbudget concepts/ideas presented by teams consisting of 1 director and 1 producer, with no age limit and with the following characteristics:

-B. Documentation required for applications to the Call BCC 7 – International (to be presented in English):
+B. Documentation required for applications to the Call BCC8– International (to be presented in English):

 a.
 A Synopsis (1 page, max 350 words or 1.800 characters)

 b.
-A treatment for a micro-budget project (5-10 pages, max 3.500 words or 18.000 characters) that fully describes the project.
-It can be a feature film, an animation, a documentary or a transmedia project – all genres eligible.
-A statement outling how the project will explore the micro-budget aesthetic –what particular challenges the film team is looking to explore in terms of form and content.
+Treatment for a micro-budget project (5-10 pages, max 3.500 words or 18.000 characters) that fully describes the project.
+It can be a feature film, an animation, a documentary or a transmedia project – all genres eligible and a statement outling how the project will explore the micro-budget aesthetic –what particular challenges the film team is looking to explore in terms of form and content.
 (No more than one page).
 To be presented in the same file of the treatment.

 d.
 Previous works by the director (max 2) digital or on film, to be uploaded directly on the website.

 i.
-A Video-Presentation by the director (max 3 minutes)
+Video-Presentation by the director (max 3 minutes)

 k.
 Rights Disclosure with regards to full ownership of rights to the submitted project or, should the rights of third parties be involved, a guarantee that the acquisition of all rights in view of production has been concluded or is currently being negotiated.
 In the latter case the cost must be indicated in the budget, which in any case as specified above in point f, cannot exceed the total of € 150.000,00